 Improving employee engagement starts by leading and communicating with intention.
-80% of employees are more engaged when their work aligns to the company’s mission and core values.
-It’s important that leadership guide their employees through a shared purpose and vision to inspire them to do the kind of they want to see.
+80% of employees are more engaged when their work aligns with the company’s mission and core values.
+It’s important that leaders guide their employees through a shared purpose and vision to inspire them to do the kind of work they want to see.

-Offer periodic company updates about the organization big picture.
+Offer periodic company updates about the organization's big picture.
 Regularly sharing organizational goals helps employees understand how they fit into them.
-Video Messages provide a great platform to communicate company goals, leadership updates and inform employees on the latest news releases on a more human level.
+Video Messages provide a great platform to communicate company goals, leadership updates, and inform employees on the latest news releases on a more human level.

-Company Newsletters are powerful tools in communicating business updates in an engaging in a visually appealing way.
-Don’t forget to schedule regular feedback sessions and Q&A to facilitate two-way-communication.
+Company Newsletters are powerful tools in communicating business updates in an engaging, visually appealing way.
+Don’t forget to schedule regular feedback sessions and Q&A to facilitate two-way communication.

 4. Show Employees Recognition And Appreciation